elunna/nerfhack-changelog/README.md

 * Blackshroud was a neutral cloak in SlashTHEM - it was changed to chaotic.
 * Skullcrusher was a club in SLASH'EM, but it has been changed to an aklys.
 * Wielding Origin protects from amnesia.
+* Snakeskin provided a point of protection in SlashTHEM but that was removed and provides MC2 as a robe.

 ### Load Brand
 * This heavy sword was forged from load stones and weighs in at a hefty 500aum!